Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-one-review.md

 material to our Slack team.

-The exam will be a mix of questions that have a form such as short answer, completion, the interpretation and creation of Python source code, and the interpretation of Python program output.
+The exam will be a mix of questions that have a form such as short answer, completion, and the interpretation and creation of Markdown, HTML, and CSS source code.
 The emphasis will be on the following technical topics:

+## Practical Experience With Web Development Tools

+- Using the Git and GitHub version control system
+- Using Docker to support web development
+- Using the VSCode text editor to manipulate Markdown, HTML, and CSS files
+- Running GatorGrader in Docker to check a repository's correctness
+- Using Python to run a local web server

 ## Chapter One